t-cadet/redis-clone/README.md

-A C++ implementation of a Redis-like in-memory key-value store, implemented for learning purpose.
+A C++ implementation of a Redis-like in-memory key-value store, implemented for learning purposes.